kahanmic/Time-delay-root-locus/README.md

 ## references
 <a id="1">[1]</a>
 Vyhlídal, T. – Zítek, P.: QPmR v.2 – Quasipolynomial rootfinder, algorithm and examples. to appear in Advances in Delays and Dynamics, Editors: Vyhídal T., Lafay J.F., Sipahi R., Sringer 2013.

+<a id="2">[2]</a>
+Vyhlídal, T. – Zítek, P.: Mapping Based Algorithm for Large-Scale Computation of Quasi-Polynomial Zeros.
+IEEE Transactions on Automatic Control.
+2009, vol. 54, no. 1, p.
+171-177.
+ISSN 0018-9286.